MarcDrexler/3Commas.BotCreator/README.md

 Updates are automatically checked for each start.

+Because the package is not signed with a public certificate, you might see some security warnings when installing and starting the app if you are using Windows 7 or later.

 ## Support

 I develop and maintain this package on my own for free in my spare time.